guidefari/here_hugo/content/til/docker-linux.md

 ### [Docker system prune](https://docs.docker.com/engine/reference/commandline/system_prune/)
 > Remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes.

-Okay but how does it determine what's unused?
+**Okay but how does it determine what's unused?**

+> unused in this context means "the container isn't running"

 ---